Producing/modifying electrical or electronic engineering drawings using a CAD system

 2. review the data and information to identify the drawing requirements

-3. recognise and deal with problems (information-based and technical)
+3. recognise and deal with issues (information-based and technical)

 6. Produce/modify one of the following types of drawing: